 About California’s Retailer Take Back Program

-Retailers in California are required by law to offer no-charge take-back of customer’s used mattress and/or box spring when the sold mattress and/or box spring is delivered (unless you use a common carrier for delivery).
+Retailers in California are required by law to offer no-charge take-back of a customer’s used mattress and/or box spring when the sold mattress and/or box spring is delivered.
+(Beginning Jan.
+1, 2021 this applies to ALL retailers.
+Previously those using a common carrier for delivery were exempt.
+Click here for updates to California law.)

 From the Act